Surviving in Numbers

 Trainings for Youth

 44% of sexual assault survivors are under the age of 18.

-On campuses, survivors can make posters about their experiences of violence, attend a workshop on consent, peer support, and empowerment hosted by Surviving in Numbers’ Director, and/or host a display of previously made posters on campus.
+1 in 5 college students will be sexually assaulted before graduating.
+On campuses & in communities, survivors can make posters about their experiences of violence, attend a workshop on consent, peer support, and empowerment, and/or host a display of posters previously made by survivors.